MicrosoftDocs/learn/learn-pr/sports-machine-learning/use-mixed-reality-toolkit/includes/3-configure-unity-for-toolkit.md

 One of the main ways that MRTK is configured is through the many profiles available in the Foundation package.
 Profiles configure the behavior of MRTK core components.
 The `MixedRealityToolkit` object contains the active profile, and you can view it in the **Inspector** window.

-When MRTK is added to the scene, the **DefaultMixedRealityToolkitConfigurationProfile** is preselected.
+When MRTK is added to the scene, **DefaultMixedRealityToolkitConfigurationProfile** is preselected.

 ![Screenshot of the Inspector window.
 The configuration profile is highlighted.](../media/configuration-profile.png)